 Today, contaminants enter our water, air, and land through many routes.
-In this course students pursue issues surrounding pollution in the environment, including how and why pollution occurs.
-The course investigates the sources of various pollutants and the environmental and health effects of exposure to these contaminants.
+In this course, students pursue issues surrounding pollution in the environment, including how and why pollution occurs.
+The course investigates the sources of various pollutants and the effects of exposure to these contaminants.

 The Research Module, Challenge Course, and Capstone are research intensive Honors courses that follow the first year.
-Scroll down to learn more about our current Honors courses or review the curriculum overviews located in the Quick Links.
+Scroll down to learn more about our current Honors courses.

 To support students in their research, Honors offers funding on an application basis.
 These funds help support students presenting at conferences and/or to make their research more robust.
 Refer to the quick links to download the current applications.

 Political and social leaders accuse each other of it and are accused by a media that itself is then condemned for it - but what is "corruption"?
 This course considers how the mention of corruption has become pervasive, while there seems to be no set definition of when a "favor" become "corruption."

 This course helps students understand the social construction of legitimacy as a function of economic and cultural histories.
 It thus explores how and why different societies have either reached or failed to reach stable equilibria around questions of legitimacy.

 Displaced Lives in the DMV